 - Their elephants are never handled by day tourists and only occasionally by volunteers — they are not fed, bathed, or cuddled by strangers, allowing them to act in a more natural way.

 Here’s how you see elephants if you visit the Elephant Valley Project.

-- Unlike most of the other elelphant projects, EVP elephants have onsite veterinary care.
+- Unlike most of the other elelphant projects, EVP elephants have full-time onsite veterinary care.

 - The ELIE project, run by the Elephant Valley Project, has a Mobile Elephant Vet Unit which visits all elephants in Mondulkiri on rotation.
 They are also available to care for any elephant in an emergency situation.

 - The sanctuary is closed on weekends to allow the elephants and the staff to rest.

 - The EVP brings in foreign experts to work at the sanctuary because they say there aren’t enough trained experts in Cambodia.

 - The project employs 48 local staff plus supports the larger community by renting their land.